-HSSEAS maintains a network of over 120 Sun Fire and Enterprise servers, Dell Poweredge Windows servers, Network Appliance RAID NFS servers, and Linux RAID NFS servers connected to a high-speed backbone network.
-The machines function as cycle, file, and application servers to approximately 630 Unix and Microsoft Windows workstations.
-Four open computer laboratories and one classroom for computerized instruction house 210 of the PC workstations.
+HSSEAS maintains a network of over 120 Sun Fire and Enterprise servers, Dell PowerEdge Windows servers, Network Appliance RAID NFS servers, and Linux RAID NFS servers connected to a high-speed backbone network.
+The machines function as cycle, file, and application servers to approximately 630 Unix and Microsoft Windows workstations for administrative and instructional support.
+Four open computer laboratories and one classroom for computerized instruction house 210 PC workstations and a smaller Linux laboratory.
 Remote access to HSSEAS coursework applications is provided via Microsoft Terminal Server.